dylanlott/vedh/README.md

 You can run the server as if it's in prod with this same config, so you can switch between local and prod as long as you've configured your environment variables correctly.

+A copy of the server environment file for development is included in this repository.

 ### Front End

 Run Vue app: